CraftAcademyLabs/ca_course/bmi_challenge/bmi_challenge.md

 #### Metric Method

 The metric formula accepts height measurements in meters and weight in kilograms.
-If you know your height in centimeters only, simply divide the number of centimeters by 100 convert it to meters.
+If you know your height in centimetres only, simply divide the number of centimetres by 100 convert it to meters.

 For example, a person who is 183 cm tall is 1.83 m tall (183 cm / 100 = 1.83 m).